 - Work interdependencies to improve efficiencies and productivity,

-and finally, to solve bigger, more complex problems, and lead in a disruptive world.
+and finally, to be connected to solve bigger, more complex problems, and lead in a disruptive world.

 In fact, technology is also supporting the development of collaborative platforms and ecosystems, which serve multiple functions, including facilitating (and sometimes profiting from) the innovation of others, expanding reach and collaboration, and enabling new multiparty solutions and offerings to customers.

 Alternately, to harness people’s potential for change and innovation, and lead people in the imagination age, other reasons for advancing a collaborative workplace culture, involve;

-- Engaging, enrolling and aligning people in the organizations passionate purpose,
+- Engaging, enrolling and aligning people in the organisations passionate purpose,

-- Being values led, with clearly defined supportive behaviours, systems and symbols to build the trust and safety that co-creation and collaboration need to be successful.
+- Being values-led, with clearly defined supportive behaviours, systems and symbols to build the trust and safety that connecting and co-creating results in the collaboration needed to be successful.

-Focusing on up-skilling people’s confidence, capacity and competence in collaborative skills and practices enables them to creatively challenge and disrupt the status quo in ways that maximize differences and diversity through flowing with constructive tension, discord and conflict.
+Focusing on up-skilling people’s confidence, capacity and competence in collaborative skills and practices enable them to creatively challenge and disrupt the status quo in ways that maximize differences and diversity through flowing with constructive tension, discord, and conflict.